croessler/tpdne/README.md

 ## Author
 Created by [Ray Heffer](https://rayheffer.com) on February 23 2019
+Adapted by [Christian Roessler](http://croessler.com) on December 11 2020

 ## Usage
 Max = Number of images you want downloaded